United States Army Special Forces selection and training

 The Special Forces Qualification Course (SFQC) or, informally, the Q Course is the initial formal training program for entry into the United States Army Special Forces.
 Phase I of the Q Course is Special Forces Assessment and Selection (SFAS).
-Getting "Selected" at SFAS will enable a candidate to continue to the next of the four phases.
+A candidate who is selected at the conclusion of SFAS will enable a candidate to continue to the next of the four phases.
 If a candidate successfully completes all phases they will graduate as a Special Forces qualified soldier and then, generally, be assigned to a 12-men Operational Detachment "A" (ODA), commonly known as an "A team."
 The length of the Q Course changes depending on the applicant's primary job field within Special Forces and their assigned foreign language capability but will usually last between 56 and 95 weeks.

 Special Forces Qualification Course

 Special Forces Preparation Course

 This 6 week performance-oriented course includes physical conditioning, map reading and land navigation instruction; land-navigation practical exercises, and common-task training.
 The goal is to prepare and condition 18X and REP-63 (National Guard) soldiers to attend Special Forces Assessment and Selection Course and the follow-on Special Forces Qualification Course.